-A bill breezing through the North Carolina legislature promises to end a high-profile standoff between the solar industry and Duke Energy, and triple the state’s capacity over the next four years.
+A bill breezing through the North Carolina legislature promises to end a high-profile standoff between the solar industry and Duke Energy, and more than double the state’s capacity over the next four years.

 But critics say the measure, sponsored by Reps.
-John Szoka (R-Cumberland) and Dean Arp (R- Union), gives Duke too much control over solar, and too little certainty that renewable energy will flourish after an initial jolt of almost 7 GW – enough to power about 750,000 homes.
+John Szoka (R-Cumberland) and Dean Arp (R- Union), gives Duke too much control over solar, and too little certainty that renewable energy will flourish after an initial jolt of about 5 GW – enough to power over half a million homes.

 The result of months of negotiations facilitated by GOP House Speaker Tim Moore, the wide-ranging House Bill 589 cleared the House easily last week – buoyed by the endorsements of Gov. Roy Cooper, a Democrat, the state’s Chamber of Commerce, solar developers and others.